ntttrang/go-genai-slack-assistant/docs/CI_CD_SETUP.md

    - ✅ **Require status checks to pass before merging**
      - ✅ Require branches to be up to date before merging
      - **Status checks that are required:**
-       - Search and select: `continuous-integration/jenkins/pr-merge`
+       - Search and select: `go-genai-slack-assistant-ci` (your CI Jenkins job name)
-       - Alternative: `continuous-integration/jenkins/branch`
+       - Alternative format: `continuous-integration/jenkins/pr-merge`
-       - Or: `go-genai-slack-assistant` (your Jenkins job name)
+       - **Do NOT require CD job status** - CD only runs after merge

        > **Note:** Status checks only appear after first build.
 Create a test PR first, then come back to add the check.